cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/policy.md

-In case you take multiple classes and our class is the only class that you have an incomplete in, it shows to us that you did not spend sufficient time for the class and instead favoured another class.
+In case you take multiple classes and our class is the only class that you have an incomplete in, it shows to us that you did not spend sufficient time for the class and instead favored another class.
 In this case we will reduce the grade not only by 2 fractions, but you will receive a **full grade reduction**.
 E.g. an A becomes a B, a B becomes a C and so on.